 If you don’t have a local hookup with a cattle farmer, you can find cow shares via AmericanGrassFed.org.

 The local farmers listed will butcher and kill the cow for free (or for a small fee).
 You only need to pick it up and buy a (bigger) freezer.
-The best rates we’re finding right now range from $4.25 – $7.91/lb — which is all below the average price of around $8/lb in stores.
+The best rates we’re finding right now range from $4.25 – $11 per pound.
+In-store grocery prices average around $6.90 per pound, so be sure to compare your local farmer’s price or cow shares to the grocery store.

 PRO TIP: A quarter cow typically weighs 115 pounds, a half cow = 230 pounds, and a full cow = 460 pounds.